 If you’ve spent a lot of time in the outdoors, you’ve probably heard the saying “cotton kills.”
 This might sound a little dramatic, but we recommend steering clear of cotton when it comes to your baselayers.
 Why is this?
 In short, when cotton gets wet, it loses its insulating abilities.
 Therefore, when you start to sweat, cotton will absorb your sweat (rather than wick it away) and quickly get sodden and heavy with moisture.
 If it’s cold outside, your saturated cotton baselayer can quickly grow cold, eventually leading to hypothermia if you become too chilled.
 And this doesn’t just happen in temperatures below freezing—in fact, many experience hypothermia in very mild conditions.
 In the end, our advice is to stick with one of the more capable fabrics above.

 From a comfort and performance perspective, nailing the fit of your baselayer is crucial.
-To optimize moisture-wicking and warmth, baselayers need to have a snug, close-to-your-body fit.
+To optimize moisture wicking and warmth, baselayers need to have a snug, close-to-your-body fit.
 If you’re looking for more of a casual piece to wear around town, you can get away with a looser cut, and some runners and hikers prefer more room to allow for additional airflow.
-In the end, it's best to try on a number of options and consider how you’ll be using your baselayer most often before buying.
-For example, those who specialize in aerobic activities like cross-country skiing will likely prefer a performance-focused, fitted layer like the Craft Active Extreme Crewneck 2.0.
-On the other end of the spectrum, a piece like the REI Merino Midweight Half-Zip sacrifices a little in moisture-wicking, but the roomier fit is more accommodating for less-intensive outings.
+In the end, it's best to try on a number of options before buying and consider how you’ll be using your baselayer most often.
+For example, those who specialize in aerobic activities like cross-country skiing will likely prefer a performance-focused, fitted layer like the Odlo Natural + Kinship Warm Long-Sleeve.
+On the other end of the spectrum, a piece like the REI Co-op Merino 185 Half-Zip sacrifices a little in moisture wicking, but the roomier fit is more accommodating for casual outings.

 4. Choose Your Bottoms